← Journal

 Your KOL database is wrong.
 Not slightly outdated — systematically wrong.
 Static KOL databases lose 30% of their accuracy annually as physicians change institutions, shift research focus, retire from advisory roles, or build new collaborative networks.

-Why static databases fail
+Why static KOL databases fail

 Traditional KOL management relies on annual or bi-annual profile updates.
 Between updates: